 Breakouts occur when there is a blockage or irritation in the sebaceous gland.

-When the sebaceous gland becomes clogged with sebum (oil) and dead skin cells, it can lead to what’s known as non-inflammatory acne.
-When they become overrun with acne bacteria which likes to feed on the oil (ewww!), it leads to inflammatory acne.
-Both of these kinds of acne (read more about them here) can occur in pretty much any sebaceous gland on your body.
+When the sebaceous gland becomes clogged with sebum (oil) and dead skin cells, it can lead to what’s known as non-inflammatory breakouts.
+When they become overrun with the P. acnes bacteria which likes to feed on the oil (ewww!), it leads to inflammatory breakouts.
+Both of these kinds of blemishes (read more about them here) can occur in pretty much any sebaceous gland on your body.

-But when it comes to those sebaceous glands which also contain hair follicles, it is possible for another type of breakout to occur which is slightly different from acne; meet folliculitis.
+But when it comes to those sebaceous glands which also contain hair follicles, it is possible for another type of breakout to occur which is slightly different; meet folliculitis.